magneticio/vamp.io/content/documentation/installation/kubernetes.md

 ```
 {{% /copyable %}}

+>**Note**: Bu sure that cluster has enough resources (CPU, memory), otherwise deployments will be in pending state.

-Once it's running if we execute again:
+Once it's running if we get services:
 {{% copyable %}}
 ```
 kubectl get services --show-labels -l vamp=gateway